nexusformat/definitions/manual/source/installation.rst

 HDF5/HDF4
 ---------

+.. note:: HDF5 is the preferred format to use for NeXus.

+NeXus uses HDF5 as the main underlying binary format.
+(HDF4 is supported as a legacy underlying binary format but is not recommended for new use.)
-Since NeXus uses HDF as the main underlying binary format, it is necessary first to install the HDF subroutine libraries and include files before compiling the NeXus API.
+It is necessary first to
+install the HDF subroutine libraries and include files before compiling the NeXus API.
 It is not usually necessary to download the HDF source code since precompiled object libraries exist for a variety of operating systems including Windows, Mac OS X, Linux, and various